Blumenthal v. Drudge

 Blumenthal v.
 Drudge, 992 F.Supp.
-44 (D.C.D.C., 1998), was a case of the United States District Court for the District of Columbia, over online defamation and whether an Internet service provider has legal liability for defamatory comments made by its users.
-The ruling became an early precedent upholding the legal protections enjoyed by online businesses as provided by Section 230 of the Communications Decency Act, though it raised unresolved questions about the legal responsibilities of online journalism.
+44 (D.C.D.C., 1998), was a case of the United States District Court for the District of Columbia concerning online defamation and whether an Internet service provider has legal liability for defamatory comments made by its users.
+The ruling became an early precedent upholding the legal protections enjoyed by online businesses as provided by Section 230 of the Communications Decency Act, though it raised unresolved questions about the legal responsibilities of online journalists.

 Background

 Matt Drudge was the author and operator of the Drudge Report, and early Internet news commentary and political gossip site, which at the time was hosted by America Online (AOL).
 In August 1997, Drudge reported that Sidney Blumenthal, an adviser to President Bill Clinton, had been accused of spousal abuse against his wife Jacqueline.
 Drudge first e-mailed the story to direct subscribers of the Drudge Report, and then posted it to the publication's AOL site.
-Drudge also scoffed at questions of whether his stories were accurate of if they should be expected to be so.
+Drudge also scoffed at questions of whether his stories were accurate or if they should be expected to be so.

-The following day, attorneys representing the Blumenthals filed a claim at the D.C. district court against Drudge and AOL for libel, seeking $30 million in damages.
+The following day, attorneys representing the Blumenthals filed a claim at the D.C.
+District Court against Drudge and AOL for libel, seeking $30 million in damages.
 Drudge immediately wrote a retraction and public apology to the Blumenthals which he fully published in the Drudge Report, but the plaintiffs proceeded with the libel suit regardless.
 Drudge and AOL requested summary judgment on the grounds that the district court did not have personal jurisdiction over the dispute, as Drudge operated his site from his home in California while AOL was incorporated in a different state.
 Drudge also argued that he should qualify for the First Amendment protections guaranteed to journalists.